Teaming with Wildlife

 In 2000, at the urging of the Teaming with Wildlife Coalition, Congress and the President made an important decision to invest in wildlife and vital natural areas by creating the State Wildlife Grants Program.
 State Wildlife Grants provide federal money to every state for conservation aimed at preventing wildlife from becoming endangered.
-Since its inception, nearly $548 million in federal funding has been matched by state and private funds to benefit wildlife across all 50 states and six territories.
+Since its inception, federal funding has been matched by state and private funds to benefit wildlife across all 50 states and six territories.
 Gale Norton, former Secretary of the Department of the Interior, recognized the State Wildlife Grants Program as "our nation's primary conservation program for keeping species healthy and off the list of threatened and endangered species."
-South Dakota has received nearly $5 million to date from this funding source, and the state's accomplishments are highlighted in this article.
-The Association of Fish and Wildlife Agencies recently completed a nationwide report called "State Wildlife Action Plans - From Vision to On-the-Ground Action,"
+South Dakota has received approximately $7.7 million to date from this funding source, and the state's accomplishments are highlighted on the Wildlife Action Plan website.
+The Association of Fish and Wildlife Agencies (AFWA) recently completed a nationwide report called "State and Tribal Wildlife Grant Program - 10 Years of Success."

 To make the best use of funds provided through the State Wildlife Grant Program, Congress charged each state and territory with developing a statewide wildlife action plan.
-These proactive plans will help conserve wildlife and vital natural areas before they become more rare and costly to protect.
-The Teaming with Wildlife Coalition is now building momentum to ensure state wildlife agencies and their conservation partners have the funding they need to fully implement their state wildlife action plans.
+These proactive plans are helping to conserve wildlife and vital natural areas before they become more rare and costly to protect.
+By October 2015, all states and territories should have submitted or completed a revised wildlife action plan.
+The Teaming with Wildlife Coalition continues to build momentum to ensure state wildlife agencies and their conservation partners have the funding they need to fully implement their state wildlife action plans most recently through an AFWA-led effort called the Blue Ribbon Panel.
 The State Wildlife Grants Program is a great start but more resources will be needed to ensure a national approach to preventing wildlife from becoming endangered.
 Teaming with Wildlife is committed to securing this funding from federal, state, and private sources.